-Eugene, OR (SportsNetwork.com) - Oregon sure looked pretty in pink.
+Eugene, OR - Oregon sure looked pretty in pink. – Eugene, OR (SportsNetwork.com) - Oregon sure looked pretty in pink.

 Marcus Mariota threw for 327 yards and two touchdowns and ran for another score in the second-ranked Ducks' 62-38 win over Washington State.

 The Ducks wore pink helmets, cleats and socks for Breast Cancer Awareness Month.